 At times students may fail to meet the expected standard of excellence.
 In this circumstance we support pupils to identify the choices they made which led to this behaviour and how they can improve the following day.
 After verbal warnings, in the first instance this is carried out through a 'correction' by copying out the learning habit that was not adhered to.
 You will be informed via the Class Charts app.
 Should students continue to fail to meet our standards in the same lesson, they will be issued with a departmental detention - this will occur at breaktime or lunchtime.
-If a student breaks more than 4 rules in a day, we ensure they can self-reflect by removing them from normal lessons and placing them in the Inclusion Base.
+If a student's behaviour continues to be of concern throughout the day, we may ensure they have time to reflect by removing them from normal lessons and placing them in the INclusion Base.
+This may also tbe the case the day after their displayed poor behaviours.
 This maintains our culture of excellence in our classrooms and allows the student involved to be supported.
 After completing this placement, the student is given a fresh start the next school day.
 If a student refuses to attend the Inclusion Base, it will result in a suspension.
-The Pastoral Team and Senior Leadership Team may also consider it necessary for students to attend a lunchtime detention - this may be because they are on a behaviour report or because they have been involved in an incident outside of the classroom.
+The Pastoral Team and Senior Leadership Team may also consider it necessary for students to attend a lunchtime detention - this may be because they are on a behaviour report, they have been involved in an incident outside of the classroom or they were removed from a classroom due to no attempt to change their displayed poor behaviour.